 Antifreeze poisoning is one of the most common poisonings for both cats and dogs.
-Antifreeze’s relatively pleasant taste (please don’t try this at home) and the extremely small dose needed to be toxic accounts for its frequent occurrence.
+Antifreeze has a relatively pleasant taste (please don’t try this at home) and the extremely small dose needed to be toxic accounts for its frequent occurrence.
 Ethylene glycol, antifreeze’s main component, is lethal to both cats and dogs.
+It’s scarily simple, small amounts of antifreeze kills cats and dogs.

 Exposure to ethylene glycol most commonly occurs when a car radiator leaks and the pet licks up the spilled chemical.
 Ethylene glycol is also used in some house heating and cooling systems and to prevent freezing of toilets.
 An additional risk is poor storage of the chemical.